Surviving Breast Cancer – Learning to Be Flat and Fabulous

 - Breast prostheses can be heavy, hot and expensive.
 There are cheaper and lighter options available, so it pays to take your time and do some research.

 - Gentle yoga was the best thing I did, to help me get my body back in shape after surgery and restore my overall sense of well-being.
-The Sixty and Me gentle yoga video series is a good example of gentle yoga poses.

 Do you know anyone who has survived breast cancer?
 What advice would you give to someone who is going through something similar?
 Please join the conversation.